boderg/the-bread-shed/README.md

 # THE BREAD SHED

+- The Bread Shed is sandwich shop that sells homemade sandwiches along with snacks and drinks.
+- It is a place where anyone can grab a quick bite to eat for breakfast or lunch during their day.
+- The site is designed so that customers can view the menu and make a decision on what they might like to eat or drink before they arrive at the shop.
+- The customer can also phone their order through so that it is pre-made and ready for them upon arrival at the store.
+- The Bread Shed website is designed with ease in mind and is divided into menu pages where the food items are seperated by type.
+- The target audience for this website is anyone that is looking for something to eat that is quick and easy to obtain and healthy to eat.
+- Included below are two mockup images of The Bread Shed website.

 ⚠️⚠️⚠️⚠️⚠️ START OF NOTES (to be deleted) ⚠️⚠️⚠️⚠️⚠️

 In this section, you will include a few paragraphs providing an overview of your project.